 My paper of choice is Strathmore’s 500 Series Bristol board (Flat Plate finish), and less so the 400 Series.
 The former was used exclusively in the production of Blender Kitty comic strips, and for many of the works seen below.
-The 400 Series provided the substrate for later Profile in Confusion strips, since that quality paper was readily available in tablets, and it did not require trimming broadsheets (as with the 500 Series).
-Koh-l-Noor rapidiograph pens are unexcelled for drawing, but due to their temperamental nature and difficulty in cleaning, I stopped using them years ago in favor of disposable archival pens.
+The 400 Series provided the substrate for late Profile in Confusion strips, since that quality paper was readily available in tablets and did not require trimming broadsheets (as with the 500 Series).
+Art pictured in this section is made on both types of paper.
+Toned paper is also used, but not in these early works.

 Back/ Artworks Portal Page